nicolascalo/biomedical_data_pipelines/8_immunogenicity_predictions/Readme.md

 - NetMHCIIpan analysis of the sequences
 - Processing of the result files to merge tables of each HLA variant
-- Calculation of a composite total score and hotspot score for the full protein depending on the predicted strength of interaction across the full sequence with the different HLA variants
+- Calculation of a composite total score and hotspot score for the full protein depending on the predicted strength of interaction across its complete sequence with the different HLA variants

 # :bar_chart: Results